airalab/learning-center/en/lesson_2_wallet.md

 ## The second way

-In this case the other side must approve the transfer first.
+In this case, the other side must approve the transfer first.
 Create the `Shareholder` contract.
 Do that by going to the `Factory Core` contract -> `Get module`.
 Find the `Aira BuilderShareholder` address.

 ![Screenshot 15](/img/Screenshot_15.png)